Q (James Bond)

 Q is a character in the James Bond films and novelisations.
-Q is the head of Q Branch (later Q Division), the fictional research and development division of the British Secret Service.
+Q is the head of Q Branch (later Q Division), the fictional research and development division of the British Secret Service charged with oversight of top secret field technologies.

 Q (standing for quartermaster), like M, is a job title rather than a name.
 The use of letters as pseudonyms for senior officers in the British Secret Service was started by its first director, Captain Sir Mansfield George Smith-Cumming (1859–1923), who signed himself with a C written in green ink.

-Q has appeared in 22 of the 25 Eon Productions James Bond films, the exceptions being Live and Let Die, Casino Royale and Quantum of Solace.
+Q has appeared in 22 of the 25 Eon Productions James Bond films, the exceptions being Live and Let Die (1973), Casino Royale (2006) and Quantum of Solace (2008).
 Q also featured in both non-Eon Bond films, Casino Royale (1967) and Never Say Never Again (1983).
-Between 1963 and 1999, Q was portrayed in the Eon films by Desmond Llewelyn.
-He was played in subsequent films by John Cleese and Ben Whishaw.
+Between 1963 and 1999, Q was portrayed in the Eon films by Desmond Llewelyn until his death in late 1999.
+His successor, initially given the joking nickname of “R“ by Bond, was played by John Cleese.
+In the Daniel Craig films, which rebooted the continuity to some extent, Q was played by Ben Whishaw, but it is unclear whether he is meant to be Major Boothroyd or a new character.